apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_token_architecture.md

 format.
 This is how they are included in YARN application and container requests, and elsewhere.
 They can even be saved to files through the `hadoop dt` command.

-### Tokens can be unmarshalled
+### Tokens can be unmarshaled

-At the far end, tokens can be unmarshalled and converted into instances of the java classes.
+At the far end, tokens can be unmarshaled and converted into instances of the java classes.
 This assumes that all the dependent classes are on the classpath, obviously.